KerenGruteke/PrivateTeacherAgent/README.md

 Example interaction:

 ```
+📚🤖 AI Teacher:
 Hi!
-What is your name?  →  Alice
+What is your name?

+🎓 Student: Ben

+📚🤖 AI Teacher:
-Nice to meet you, Alice!
-Please enter an id number:  →  12345
+Nice to meet you, Ben!
+Please enter an id number:

+🎓 Student: 12345

+📚🤖 AI Teacher:

+Hi Ben! 👋 I’m your private teacher for today!
+Ready to help you learn, practice, and improve.
+My main areas of expertise are Math, History, Science, and SAT questions.

-Hi Alice! 👋 What course would you like to focus on today?
+What course would you like to focus on today?
-Please enter one: Math, History, Science, SAT  →  Math
+Please enter one of the following options: Math, History, Science, SAT

+🎓 Student: Math

+📚🤖 AI Teacher:

+That's great Ben!
+Lets study today a bit of Math.
-That's great Alice!
-Do you have any specific topics or requests in mind?  →  Algebra equations
+Do you have any specific topics or requests in mind?
 ...
 ```
 For full size examples, please refer to the directory `examples`.